Best life insurance companies

 An over 50s plan guarantees acceptance to UK residents aged 50-85, with no medical information required.

+Once you’ve taken out a policy, you’ll be covered for life.
 As you don’t have to provide medical information, your premiums will be based on your age and how much cover you want to take out.

 Due to the unknown risk you pose to the insurer, premiums tend to be higher and your sum assured will be capped (this is usually at around £20,000 depending on your personal circumstances and budget).